 Amazon Prime Bonus: Mirage Men

 If you have Amazon Prime—and who doesn’t these days?—then there’s another movie you should check out.
 Mirage Men is a well-made documentary that studies the US government agents who, over decades, have injected disinformation—lies—into the UFO community.
 The film focuses on an agent named Richard Doty, an apparent sociopath whose job it was to ruin lives and create as much confusion as possible.
 It’s difficult enough to study the UFO phenomenon, but when the government constantly muddies the water for the sake of “national security” it’s infinitely more challenging.
 Mirage Men will probably anger and disgust you, but if you are interested in UFOs, it’s worth watching for the insight it provides.

 Extra Bonus: the Extraordinary Beliefs Films from Jeremy Corbell

-Director Jeremy Kenyon Lockyer Corbell has a project.
+Jeremy Kenyon Lockyer Corbell is a film directory with a project.
 He calls it Extraordinary Beliefs, and it’s a series of films about subjects that are simultaneously beyond belief and absolutely real.
 Area 51 whistleblower Bob Lazar is the subject of one movie, while another, the excellent I Am Nano Man, reveals hidden technology that is decades ahead of what the best Earth science has now (with the obvious implication: it’s not of this world).
 Others cover subjects like a man with implants made of impossible metals and UFO/conspiracy legend John Lear.

 By the way, we are not in any way affiliated with Jeremy or his work—we’re just fans.
 We get no money from the films.
 The cost?
 It’s pretty cheap; $2.99 to rent for a month.